esmerek/terrific-zebra-dadb5/content/pages/services.md

       ##### Curious to learn more?

-      We offer **free advisory sessions** on our services!
+      We offer **free advisory sessions** on Cloud Enablement and Modern Workplace!
 Fancy that!
 Request an appointment today.

       [Request appointment ](https://terrific-zebra-dadb5.netlify.app/services/)